iranianpatriot/vnstat-very-simple-php-frontend/README.md

 	1- Install vnstat and vnstati and run their Deamons (make sure they are work perfectly)

-	2- Copy or Git the project to webserver directory
+	2- Copy or Git the project to your webserver directory

 	3- Don't forget :
 	sudo chown www-data:www-data vnstat-very-simple-php-frontend -R